DuPage County Animal Services

 General Business Hours

 We will be conducting business by appointment only.
 During this time our office will be open Monday through Friday from 8 am until 4:30 pm and Saturday from 10:30 am to 2:30 pm.
+All visitors to the shelter are required to wear a mask or other face covering.

 Open adoption hours are suspended immediately, and we will be facilitating adoptions by appointment only.
 We still need to find homes for our shelter pets so they can start their new life with a family and free up cage space for another pet in need.